ColinRyan/PointsOfInterest/README.md

 Download it from the following link: http://s000.tinyupload.com/index.php?file_id=30643263176710794644

-Or create a .jar from src in the usual mannor (ask a question if you don't know what that means!)
+Or create a .jar from src in the usual manner (ask a question if you don't know what that means!)

 ## Contributions